-So if you think UR DOIN IT RONG (and sorry, but you probably are)… read on:
+So if you think you’re doin’ it wrong (and sorry, but you probably are)… read on:

 I know, I know—I used to be a massive Bare Minerals fan too.
 And yes, mineral makeup IS supposedly better for your skin (non-comedogenic, naturally anti-bacterial and with built-in sunscreen).

 The problem is that powder foundations don’t give you the best finish.
-The look right now is very, very natural and a little bit dewy (see the Versace S/S ’11 show if you need a reference) and the best way to get said look is with a liquid foundation.
+The look right now is very, very natural and a little bit dewy and the best way to get said look is with a liquid foundation.
 Powders are drying, tend to cake and can even accentuate wrinkles because they settle into the creases.
-Janine from Beautygeeks also maintains that Bare Minerals also makes your pores look larger—horrifying!
+Some of the ones with shimmer in them can even make your pores look larger—horrifying!

-Yes, everybody tells you to do this but I have some breaking news (from CoverGirl makeup artist Greg Wencel): you should actually test your foundation in three spots: underneath the eyes, on/around the nose and at the cheek/jawline.
+Yes, everybody tells you to do this but I have some breaking news: you should actually test your foundation in three spots: underneath the eyes, on/around the nose and at the cheek/jawline.
 Do it all on one side of your face so you can compare with the no-makeup side.

-The perfect shade should pretty much disappear into your skin—but if in doubt, follow David Goveia’s advice and go slightly darker, not lighter.
+The perfect shade should pretty much disappear into your skin—but if in doubt, go slightly darker, not lighter.
 A slightly darker shade covers flaws A LOT better and will warm up your skin tone.
 Remember, nobody wants to pull an Eagle (light face, dark body) like Emily Blunt.

 In which case, welcome to the blog.
 You obviously must be new around here because I feel like we talk about primers All.
 The.
 Time.

-Most people look 148% better with primer—really, they do—because it helps your foundation glide on smoother and stay put longer.
+Most people look 150 percent better with primer—really, they do—because it helps your foundation glide on smoother and stay put longer.
 (As in: it will be much less likely to slip n’ slide around your face, or start to crease.)
-They’re making REALLY clever ones lately that can also soften the appearance of wrinkles, control shine or boost radiance.
+They’re making really clever ones lately that can also soften the appearance of wrinkles, control shine or boost radiance.

-4. You apply your foundation with your fingers or a sponge.
+Foundation mistake #4: Applying your foundation with your fingers or a sponge

 Guilty as charged!
 I’m a longtime finger user, even though I have probably 10 different foundation brushes… but I plan to change.

 When looking for a foundation brush, make sure it’s synthetic, not animal hair (you should never use animal hair with liquids).
-And it’s a pain in the bum, but you also have to wash it regularly with either a makeup brush cleaner (I think Beauty So Clean, available at The Bay, makes one) or a gentle baby shampoo.
+And it’s a pain in the bum, but you also have to wash it regularly with either a makeup brush cleaner or a gentle baby shampoo.

 So not necessary, doll.
 The purpose of foundation is not, in fact, to cover up every square inch of your face—it’s really only supposed to be used on the areas where you need it.
 Think: the redness around your nose/chin, the darkness underneath your eyes, the random rogue blemishes that you’ve been fighting by night but need to conceal by day.